tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * The advantages of adding layers lie in the fact that each additional layer of neurons makes it possible to model more complex relationships and concepts.
 Imagine we're trying to classify whether a picture contains a cat.
 Conceptually, the first step in solving this problem might involve checking whether there exists some animal in the picture.
 Drilling deeper, the model might detect the presence of paws, pointed ears, etc. This breaking down of the problem continues until we reach the raw input of the model, which are the individual pixels in the picture.
 If this problem is correctly specified, each conceptual layer would need its own layer of neurons.

-* Deep learning models make solving machine learning problems with high accuracy like image classification and sentiment classification possible.
+* Deep learning models are capable of solving very complex problems where classical models would fail.
+Deep learning makes it possible to solve difficult problems with high accuracy like image classification or natural language processing.

 Open the TensorFlow playground [using this link](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=spiral&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=8&seed=0.14370&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=true&xSquared=true&ySquared=true&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false), click on the _Play_ button to run the simulation, and use the model to demonstrate the effects of adding layers of neurons to a neural network and go through the following talking points.